Revisiting B\"acklund-Darboux transformations for KP and BKP integrable hierarchies: Equations and hierarchies of the KP type

 The continuum limit of equation (\ref{g6}) is most easily taken in three steps.
 At the first step we tend $a_1 \to \infty$ keeping the other two parameters fixed.
 This gives: \beq \p_{t_1}\log \frac{\tau_2}{\tau_3} = (a_2-a_3)\Bigl (1-\frac{\tau \tau_{23}}{\tau_2 \tau_3}\Bigr ). \eeq Next we tend $a_2\to \infty$ in (\ref{con1}) keeping $a_3$ fixed.
 The first non-vanishing order yields: \beq \Bigl (\p_{t_2}-2a_3 \p_{t_1}\Bigr )\log \frac{\tau}{\tau_3}= \p_{t_1}^2 \log (\tau \tau_3)+\Bigl (\p_{t_1}\log \frac{\tau}{\tau_3}\Bigr )^2. \eeq At last, we tend $a_3\to \infty$.
 The first non-vanishing order yields, after a relatively long calculation: \beq 4\p_{t_1}\p_{t_3}\log \tau =3\p_{t_2}^2 \log \tau + 6(\p_{t_1}^2 \log \tau )^2 +\p_{t_1}^4 \log \tau . \eeq This equation is bilinear in the tau-function: \beq 4\tau_{xt}\tau -4\tau_x \tau_t= 3\tau_{yy}\tau -3\tau_y^2 +3\tau_{xx}^2 + \tau_{xxxx}\tau -4\tau_{xxx}\tau_x, \eeq where we have denoted $x=t_1$, $y=t_2$, $t=t_3$.
 In terms of the function $ u=\p_x^2 \log \tau $ the equation (more precisely, its second $x$-derivative) becomes the standard KP equation: \beq 3u_{yy}=\Bigl ( 4u_t -12uu_x -u_{xxx}\Bigr )_x. \eeq

 An important role in the theory is played by the functions \beq \eeq where $z\in \CC$ is a spectral parameter.
 We call $\psi$ (respectively, $\psi^*$) the Baker-Akhiezer (BA) function\footnote{This terminology comes from the theory of Riemann surfaces and is standard in the algebro-geometric approach to the construction of periodic solutions; in this case $\psi$ becomes a special function on an algebraic Riemann surface.} (respectively, the adjoint Baker-Akhiezer function).
 For brevity, we will call both $\psi$ and $\psi^*$ the BA functions.
+In general, these functions, as functions of $z$, are assumed to be holomorphic in a sufficiently small neighborhood ${\sf U}_{\infty}$ of $\infty$ (i.e., for $|z|>R$ with some sufficiently large $R$) except maybe the very point $z=\infty$, where an essential singularity is allowed.
+In this neighborhood, they are given by equations (\ref{mkp1}).
 It is known that the BA functions satisfy an infinite system of linear differential equations with $z$-independent coefficients (the compatibility of these equations is just equivalent to the equations of the KP hierarchy).
 For example, the simplest nontrivial equations are \beq \eeq

+It is worth noting that for some important classes of solutions the BA functions can be analytically continued outside ${\sf U}_{\infty}$ as analytic functions on $\CC \setminus {\sf S}$, where ${\sf S}\subset \CC$ is a set of points of nonzero codimension (which is $2$ for a number of isolated points or $1$ for lines).
+The well known examples are soliton and rational solutions.
+To avoid unnecessary analytical complications in this work, we will have in mind the classes of solutions for which such analytic continuation is possible.

+For completeness, let us say some words about the general case, when the BA functions can not be analytically continued from ${\sf U}_{\infty}$ to bigger domains of the complex plane.
+In this case $\p_{\bar z}\psi ({\bf t}, z)$ and $\p_{\bar z}\psi^* ({\bf t}, z)$ may be nonzero in some compact 2D domain ${\sf D}\subset \CC$, and the BA functions (which are now functions of both $z$ and $\bar z$ for $z\in {\sf D})$ are characterized by certain integral or integro-diffrential equations which were suggested in \cite{ZM85} and are known in the literature as non-local $\bar \p$-problem.
+They are: \beq \eeq The kernel $K(z, \zeta )$ is assumed to have a compact support with respect to the both arguments, i.e., $K(z, \zeta )=0$ if $z$ or $\zeta$ belong to ${\sf U}_{\infty}$.
+This condition allows one to require the holomorphic in $z$ asymptotics as $z\to \infty$.
+Under certain conditions imposed on the kernel these integro-differential equations are known to have nontrivial solutions, and the linear space of solutions is in general one-dimensional.